4 Other Ways to Record Your Baby’s Memories

 However, many moms find the detailed list of milestones and picture fill-in-blanks in traditional baby books daunting.
 And so instead of doing anything, they do nothing at all!
 And end up with no memories recorded, which is sad!

 So today I would like to offer you some alternatives to using traditional hardcover baby books to record memories.
 But before I do, here are my 5 Favorite Things About Using a Baby Book:

 - They provides structure for recording memories and milestones instead of leaving it to our own mood or whim!

-- They force us to print pics and keep them organized.
+- Baby books force us to print pics and keep them organized.